-Conferences often have a large volume of varied records making it difficult to determine what should be transferred to the Conference Archives and what can be disposed of.
-The Conference Archives has created a list to help Conferences determine which records should be transferred to the Conference Archivist.
+Conferences often created a large volume of varied records making it difficult to determine what should be transferred to the Regional Council Archives and what can be disposed of.
+The Regional Council Archives has created a list to help Conferences determine which records should be transferred to the Regional Councils Archivist.

-Please contact your Conference Archivist to discuss further questions.
+Please contact your Regional Council Archivist to discuss further questions.

 Sample of records for transfer